TRASAL/dadafits/README.md

 The data input rate is set per science case.
 Supported cases:
-- case 3: 12500 samples per second
+- case 3: 12500 samples per second, 9 beams
-- case 4: 12500 samples per second
+- case 4: 12500 samples per second, 12 beams

 ## As part of an event-based postprocessing step

-These modes are for analysing event data, and are not optimized for real time use.
+These modes are for analysing event data, and are not optimized for real-time use.

 ### Science modes